Important Information for Scholarship Applicants

 Describe your learning plan and your goals for addressing the gaps identified above and how the learning activity you are proposing will help you achieve your professional goals.
 In developing your learning plan, be as specific as possible when you are linking your proposed learning activity to the gaps in your knowledge and skills.
 (300 words)

 How will you use the knowledge gained and apply it to your area of nursing practice, your association with AACN, and/or nursing as a profession?
-Answer the question: How do you plan to acquire the knowledge you lack?
+Answer the questions: How do you plan to acquire the knowledge you lack?
+How will you apply the new knowledge to your practice?

 List organizational memberships, community activities, related presentations and other relevant professional activities that prepare you to take advantage of the learning experience you are proposing.
 Include all relevant information here, and do not reference your CV as reviews are blinded and reviewers will not see your CV.
 (300 words)